sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Peak fitting with a Gaussian/Logistic Function is very commonly used in epidemiology. [^7]

 ### Benchmark
-Since we are still in the early stage of
+Since we are still in the early stage of epidemiology, there is no real bench mark, however the model was able to predict future cases

 ## III.
 Methodology